Follow these top tips to ensure your cutover planning is successful

 by Andy Smith, on 09/06/18 19:24

-For over a decade at Agenor Technology, we have built our business by upgrading legacy technology on behalf of our clients.
-We've been involved in countless cutovers and have used this hands-on experience to design and build ICEFLO, our solution to help you plan and orchestrate your own technology cutover.
+For over a decade at ICEFLO, we've built our business and reputation among IT professionals by upgrading legacy technology on behalf of our clients.
+We've been involved with planning and implementing countless cutover activities, and used this hands-on experience to design and build ICEFLO, a cloud-based change management software that helps companies of all sizes cutover successfully.

-We believe that ICEFLO dramatically increases your chance of success but we know that it takes much more than a great collaboration platform to deliver the most demanding of cutovers.
+We believe that ICEFLO dramatically increases your chances of success for every cutover event you and your team undertake - but we also know that it takes much more than a great software to deliver results on the most demanding of cutovers.

-In this blog, we've pulled together a collection of opinions and ideas that we hope will help you design your own solution and cutover successfully.
+In this blog, we've pulled together ten key tips from our team of cutover experts to help you design your own processes and cutover successfully.